JustinFreitas/AspectOfTheBeastBear/README.md

 https://github.com/JustinFreitas/AspectOfTheBeastBear

-Aspect Of The Beast: Bear, by Justin Freitas
+Aspect Of The Beast: Bear v1.1, by Justin Freitas

 ReadMe and Usage Notes